-- A large number of Brick devices managed by the SMS, - A large number of Alcatel-Lucent IPSec Client users enabling client tunnels to Brick devices managed by the SMS, and/or - A large number of audit records being generated per Brick/per second.
+- A large number of Brick devices managed by the SMS, - A large number of Lucent IPSec client users enabling client tunnels to Brick devices managed by the SMS, and/or - A large number of audit records being generated per Brick/per second.

-A single SMS can manage up to 1000 Brick devices and handle up to 10,000 client tunnels (a Sunfire V210 with at least 512 MB of RAM or an equivalent platform is required to manage such a load).
+A single SMS can manage up to 1000 Brick devices, handle up to 10,000 client tunnels, and process up to 15 audit records per second/per Brick (a Sunfire V210 with at least 512 MB of RAM or an equivalent platform is required to manage such a load).
 If your environment approaches these high-end figures, you need to re-set certain maxHeap parameters.
 The following explains.

 Figure 11-19, "Edit Tunable Parameters Window" (p.
-11-44) shows the default values for the maxHeap parameters.
+11-42) shows the default values for the maxHeap parameters.